mcred/Cakeular/README.md

 1. Create your Database Schema following Cake Convention.
 2. `./cake bake all` for your Models.
+3. Select Cakeular as your Template.
-3. `./cake cakular` for your Models.
+4. `./cake cakular` for your Models.
+5. Do not select to Interactively Bake and select Cakeular as the Template.

 # Documentation